malpower/Malache2/README.md

 </html>
 ```
 <br /><br />
+At last, you should add a domain in /conf.js in domains column.<br />
 all finished. now, you can go to visit your site.
 for more details, visit [wiki](https://github.com/malpower/Malache2/wiki).